© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 North Park Furnace: iron works and gun foundry is a scheduled monument protected by Historic England under reference 1021403.
 View the official record →

-North Park Furnace is an iron works and gun foundry located in Sussex, England, dating to the early modern period when the Weald was a major centre of iron production.
+North Park Furnace is a scheduled ancient monument comprising the remains of an iron foundry and gun-casting works located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021403.

 North Park Furnace: iron works and gun foundry is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021403.